Best MLB Betting Promos & Sites: Get $4,500+ in Bonuses for Baseball Odds & Props

 We're starting up another day on the diamond, and you can climb aboard with the best MLB betting promos and bonuses.
-Looking at Wednesday's slate of baseball action, there are no shortage of big games to bet on.
+Looking at this weekend's slate of baseball action, there are no shortage of big games to bet on.

-The Mets and Phillies play again following Philadelphia's back-to-back wins at Citi Field, this time at Citizens Bank Parl.
-You can also wager on other Wednesday matchups like Blue Jays-Orioles, Padres-Rockies, Cubs-Braves, Yankees-Twins and Dodgers-Giants.
+Key matchups taking place this weekend include Rockies-Giants, Reds-Dodgers, Nationals-Phillies, Pirates-Cubs and Mariners-Orioles.

 There will be MLB odds worth wagering on all week long.
 Don't miss out -- get started with these MLB betting promos now and claim up to $4,500+ in total bonus bets.